 It’s pretty simple: the bigger a box, the more things that can fit inside it.
 However, when picking out boxes, try to opt for smaller boxes instead of big ones.
 When packing things away, boxes get heavy quickly, especially when it comes to things like books.
 Filling a large box with heavy items can make it dangerous or impossible to lift, so homeowners need to be conscious of the size of their boxes and what’s going into them.
 Large boxes can be good for things like bulky duvets and bedspreads, but smaller boxes are better suited to heavier or denser items.

-Packing is a big job, but it’s very doable if Burlington County homeowners start early and keep up the momentum.
+Packing is a big job, especially if you are moving out of state but it’s very doable if Burlington County homeowners start early and keep up the momentum.
 These strategies can also make packing for the big move a bit easier, and homeowners can also apply their own favorite tips and tricks to make everything even easier for themselves.